 The Scholarship Program includes several named scholarship and award funds that are administered according to the wishes of the individual or organization that established the fund.
 A brief description of each fund and application materials are provided below.

-Application deadline for all scholarships is February 1.
+Scholarships deadline is February 1.

 General Scholarship Application:

 The following scholarships all use the General Scholarship application Form.
 To apply for any of these scholarships, click here.
 The application contains information on how to format recommendation letters.

 - Wisconsin Medical Society Presidential Scholar Award

 To recognize future medical leaders, this $3,000 award is available to medical students who will be entering their final year next fall and who exemplify the attributes, skills and desire to become a medical leader in Wisconsin.
 In addition to general scholarship eligibility, applicants must show active involvement with the Wisconsin Medical Society or a County Medical Society.
 One letter of recommendation must be from a Wisconsin Medical Society member who has worked with the applicant on the Society Board of Directors, a council or task force, or locally as a County Medical Society officer.
 The applicant’s personal statement must highlight activities and ties to Wisconsin.
 Applicants not chosen for this award will automatically be considered for general scholarships.